Grown in the Mediterranean region as far back as 2,000 B.C., beet cultivation spread to Babylonia in the eighth century, then to China around 850 A.D.

 - Wash beets thoroughly, leaving skins on.
 (It’s easier to peel the beets once they’ve been roasted.)
 Remove the greens and rinse, removing any large stems and set aside.

-- Place beets in a small baking dish or roasting pan, toss with 2 tablespoons of olive oil, cover and bake for 45 to 60 minutes or until tender.
+- Place beets in a small baking dish or roasting pan, toss with 2 tablespoons of coconut oil, cover and bake for 45 to 60 minutes or until tender.
 Serve with red wine vinegar or butter and salt and pepper.

-- For the greens: heat remaining olive oil in a skillet over medium-low heat.
+- For the greens: heat remaining coconut oil in a skillet over medium-low heat.
 Add garlic and onion and cook for one minute.
 Tear the beet greens into 2 to 3 inch pieces, and add to skillet, stirring until wilted and tender.
 Season with salt and pepper.

 Beet Greens Fun Facts